-Further information on deadlines and submission requirements for auditions by video recording can be found on our audition location page.
+Further information on deadlines and submission requirements for auditions by video recording can be found here.

 The Royal College of Music holds auditions in London, Asia and the USA.
 Auditions for all courses and all principal studies can be undertaken in London.
 Auditions for most courses and principal studies can also be undertaken in Asia and the USA.

 Application deadlines, application fees, audition dates and the availability of RCM accompanists varies between locations.